kkrizanovic/RNAseqEval/doc/RNAseqEval.md

 # RNAseqEval.py
-Run RNAseqEval.py for general evaulation of mappings in SAM format against reference and optionally annotations.
+Run RNAseqEval.py for general evaluation of mappings in SAM format against reference and optionally annotations.
 This script is intended to evaluate real dataset mapping.
 Run RNAseqEval.py without any arguments to print options.

 Usage: